-1. There is something about holding and sipping a beverage on a cold day that just warms your soul.
+1. There is something about sipping a hot beverage on a cold day that just warms your soul.
 When you are meeting a friend for coffee in the morning, shopping around downtown in the afternoon, or simply wanting to treat yourself, a warm seasoned drink is bound to make your day brighter!
-Blackbird Coffee serves a delicious pumpkin pie latte, apple cider, caramel apple cider, fogle chai, various teas and fresh roasted coffee.
+This fall, Blackbird Coffee is serving a delicious pumpkin pie latte, caramel apple cider, vanilla cinnamon latte, golden milk oat latte, and a caramel maple latte.
 Order up and enjoy!

-2. If you are out on the town in the evening with friends wanting to sit down at a bar for a drink, stop by Amici!
-They recently purchased all new taps with pumpkin ales and other local Georgia beers from Macon, Athens, Atlanta and more!
+2. If you are looking to grab drinks with some friends, stop by Amici!
+They have pumpkin ales and other local Georgia beers on tap!
 The atmosphere is friendly, offering great seating where you can talk with your pals or watch the big game with a basket full of wings!

 3. It’s soup season!
 Get our hot flavorful soups at our favorite restaurants around town--they are just too good to pass up!
 Buffington's is known for its award winning Bob Marley soup, a creamy Caribbean base with chicken, rice and a kick!
 Listen to live music as you slurp your soup and soak in the vibrant atmosphere.
 Bring your friends and family for evening entertainment and great food this fall!